MohamedTBadr/3DOS-C1T2-Organizo/README.md

 ```
 ## My projects
 ```
-Shows the user's projects, in addition to providing filters (All, In Progress, Completed) and a search A project without sprints will have a due date marked as TBD (to be decided) An "In progress" project is a project that has sprints, and tasks A "Completed" project is a project that has all of its tasks across of all its sprints checked as "Done"
+Shows the user's projects
+Provides filters (All, In Progress, Completed) and a search bar A project without sprints will have a due date marked as TBD (to be decided) An "In progress" project is a project that has sprints, and tasks A "Completed" has all of its tasks across of all its sprints checked as "Done"
 ```
 ## Add project
 ```